JulianMella/PyMatrix/README.md

 Keep in mind that the python file that is generated is only a set of all the cubes within the boundaries and not the boundaries themselves.
 This design choice was due to the use case for a University Exam I have.

 Bugs are to be expected, but it works 95% of the time:)

+TODO: Change naming of things from Grid to Matrix in the scripting code, i got my terminology messed up.. kinda lazy to do that rn.